adamnaamani/handbook/pages/python.md

 ## Tuples
 A tuple is an immutable sequence of Python objects.
 The differences between tuples and lists are, the tuples cannot be changed unlike lists and tuples use parentheses, whereas lists use square brackets.

+Parentheses have nothing at all to do with tuples.
+It's the commas which tell Python something is a tuple: add brackets for readability.
 ```python
 LISTING_STATUS = (
     ('a', 'Active'),